 Symptoms and causes of strabismus

 Strabismus can occur for many reasons.
-Problems during pregnancy or child development, genetic predisposition and diseases may also cause strabismus.
+Problems during pregnancy or child development period, genetic predispositions and diseases may also cause strabismus.

 Who can have strabismus surgery?